Pliers

 Fuller 196 6 Inch Slip-Joint Combination Pliers

-The next several figures show two generations (plus variations) of the Fuller 196 6 inch combination pliers.
+The next several figures show three generations (plus a variation) of the Fuller 196 6 inch combination pliers.

 an earlier pair of Fuller [196] 6 inch combination pliers,